RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 		play sound [pop v]
 	```

 + Test out your project.
 Can you pop the balloon?
 Does it work as you expected?
 You'll need to improve this code, so that when the balloon is clicked, it shows the 'burst' costume for a short time, and then disappears.
-You can make all of this happen by changing your balloon `when sprite clicked` {.blockred} code to this:
+You can make all of this happen by changing your balloon `when sprite clicked` {.blockevents} code to this:

 	```blocks
 		when this sprite clicked